rogerkeays/galador/README.md

 ## Deceased Characters

   * Bimilimili: An elf who tragically fell in mysterious circumstances.
 Though his character sheet was burned, there have been reports of Bimilimili being resurrected or returning as a ghost.
 Is he alive, dead, or undead?
-No one can be certain as most records of this character no longer remain.
+Though no one can be certain, as most records of this character no longer remain, the Dungeon Master suspects he was eaten by a nandibear.

 ## Adventures